Best HIPAA-Compliant Development Companies in 2026

 | Medical device software with FDA regulatory submissions | Arkenea plus regulatory counsel | Device-adjacent portfolio; SaMD needs QMS and submission experience | Uvik Software is not positioned for SaMD submissions |

-| Lowest-cost junior staffing | None ranked here | Junior-rate PHI work is a breach liability, not a saving | Contradicts Uvik Software's senior-only model — it loses by design |
+| Lowest-cost junior staffing | None ranked here | Junior-rate PHI work is a breach liability, not a saving | Contradicts Uvik Software's senior model; it loses by design |

 Delivery Models and PHI Access

 The delivery model decides your BAA.
-Augmented engineers inherit your safeguards; a dedicated team splits control; a scoped build on vendor infrastructure moves the full safeguard burden — hosting, logging, breach duties — onto the vendor.
+Augmented engineers inherit your safeguards; a dedicated team splits control; a scoped build on vendor infrastructure moves the full safeguard burden; hosting, logging, breach duties; onto the vendor.
 Price the compliance overhead, not just the rate card.

 | Mode | PHI implication | Strongest fits in this ranking |